mathworks-ref-arch/matlab-spark-api/Documentation/PythonSparkBuilder.md

 > to MATLAB in R2021a, and thus cannot be used in earlier releases.
 To address this
 > in earlier releases, there are alternatives to these functions.
 > If using e.g. R2020a, use the command `compiler.build.spark.PythonPackageOptions`
-> for the options, for the build.
+> for the build options.
 >
 > This interface's support for Python based packaging for releases prior to R2021a,
 > is partial.
 Moving to a newer release of MATLAB is recommended.